MasSica/MasSica/README.md

 EDUCATION
-- :books: Electrical and computer engineering student at the [Polytecnic of Milan](https://www.polimi.it/en/) with expected graduation October 2022
+- :books: Telecommunications engineering graduate from the [Polytecnic of Milan](https://www.polimi.it/en/)
-- :books: Bachelor's degree in electrical and computer engineering from the [Polytecnic of Turin](https://www.polito.it/index.php?lang=en)
+- :books: Bachelor's degree in electronics and communications from the [Polytecnic of Turin](https://www.polito.it/index.php?lang=en)

 EXPERIENCE:
-- 🇺🇸 Currently a visiting research scholar at the **University of California Davis** working on applications of deep reinforcement learning to HPC systems.
+- 🇺🇸 Visiting research scholar at the **University of California Davis** working on applications of deep reinforcement learning to DC/HPC systems.
-- 🇪🇺 Previously student trainee at the **European Central Bank** working as a software engineer for improving data accessibility and analytics within the banking supervision department
+- 🇪🇺 Previously student trainee at the **European Central Bank** working as a software engineer for improving data accessibility and analytics

 ABOUT:
-- 💬 I am extremly passionate about the world of data in all of its shades from both a technical and conceptual point of view and I am currently trying to give my humble contribution to the field by means of research and industrial collaborations.
+- 💬 I am extremly passionate about the world of communications, machine learning and software engineering more in general.

 - 💬 In my free time I love playing guitar :guitar: and cooking :spaghetti: